Restaurant in Paris, France

 Booking here is easy by Paris standards.
 A Michelin Plate at €€ in the 8th will fill on Friday and Saturday evenings, but midweek and late sittings (after 9 PM) tend to have availability with a few days' notice rather than weeks.
 If you are planning around a specific evening, booking three to five days out is a reasonable buffer.
 Walk-ins on slower nights are plausible but not a strategy worth relying on in this neighbourhood.
 The address at 24 Rue Jean Mermoz is accessible from the Franklin D. Roosevelt and Saint-Philippe-du-Roule metro stations, making it direct to reach from most central Paris hotels.
 For accommodation in the area, our full Paris hotels guide covers the options near the 8th.

 If your visit extends beyond dinner, the 8th has a functional bar scene that runs later than the restaurants.
 Our full Paris bars guide is a useful follow-on.
-For broader trip planning around Paris, the experiences guide and wineries guide cover the wider picture, and for regional French cooking worth travelling for, Auberge de l'Ill, Bras in Laguiole, and Paul Bocuse represent the classic anchors of French gastronomy outside the capital.
+For broader trip planning around Paris, the experiences guide and wineries guide cover the wider picture, for regional French cooking worth travelling for, Auberge de l'Ill, Bras in Laguiole, and Paul Bocuse represent the classic anchors of French gastronomy outside the capital.

 The verdict

 Book 24 - Le Restaurant if you want Michelin-recognized modern cooking in the 8th without the €€€€ commitment.
 It is the sensible choice when budget matters, when you are eating late, or when you want a reliable second visit rather than a one-off occasion dinner.
 For a special occasion with more ceremony, the comparison venues below operate at a different level.
-For a dinner that delivers on quality at a price you can return to, this address earns its 4.7 stars and its back-to-back Michelin Plates.
+For a dinner that delivers on quality at a price you can return to, this address earns its and its back-to-back Michelin Plates.
 Also worth knowing: for modern cuisine benchmarks further afield, Frantzén in Stockholm and FZN by Björn Frantzén in Dubai show what the format looks like at its most ambitious.
 And closer to Paris, Auberge de Montfleury is another address worth cross-referencing if your plans extend to the Île-de-France region.

 Compare 24 - Le Restaurant